Last updated Apr. 18, 2023 by Peter Jakes

 - What do you bring with you that will help you excel in this position?

-Remember to bring a list of references to provide to the interviewer if they ask for them.
+Remember to bring a list of references for the interviewer if they ask.
 Bring a copy of your transcript if you’re interviewing for a job where your academic credentials are a selling point.

-Research the company thoroughly, read the position description twice, and then do it all over again.
-Make sure you have answers ready for standard, offbeat, and unusual interview questions, and practice telling relevant stories.
+Research the company thoroughly, read the position description twice, and then do it again.
+Ensure you have answers ready for standard, offbeat, and unusual interview questions, and practice telling relevant stories.
 Get Some Extra Work In.
 Maintain composure by dressing the part and knowing that nerves are inevitable.
 Send a letter of gratitude.

-explain why you’re a good match for the position, your work history, and your values, and how they coincide with those of the organization.
+Explain why you’re a good match for the position, your work history, your values, and how they coincide with the organization.

 Avoid these six common interview mistakes, including bragging & answering questions without losing any.
 Not paying attention, being unprepared, creating a negative first impression, and trying to fake it.

 Denham provides tips for answering the five most challenging interview questions.
 To what do you attribute most of your failures?
-Photo: Strelka Institute/Flickr Do you have an idea of how much you should be paid?
+Photo: Strelka Institute/Flickr Do you know how much you should be paid?
 What makes you the best candidate for this job?
 Tell me about the worst part of your previous employment and your long-term career goals.